schmeekygeek/backend-book/src/book/07-architectural-patterns.md

 ### Hateos

-Now that we've covered most basic backend development concepts, let us try and understand a little about how backend applications are architectured.
-Writing efficient and fast code is important, but it is also necessary to have a proper high level design that puts everything together such that components are cohesive and utilised effectively.

 ## 3-tier or monolithic applications
 An application that consists of the following three parts: The UI, the backend and the database, is known as a 3-tier application.